Close

 Gold

-• Gold usually has a low correlation with stocks.
-This means its price often moves independently of the stock market, which can cushion your overall portfolio during downturns.
+• Gold’s low correlation with stocks is its greatest strength.
+Its price often moves independently, which cushions your portfolio during market downturns.

-• You can invest in Physical Gold (coins, bars) or through more efficient Digital Gold options like Sovereign Gold Bonds (SGBs), Gold ETFs, and Gold Mutual Funds.
+• You can buy physical gold like coins and bars.
+Or, you can use more efficient digital instruments like Sovereign Gold Bonds (SGBs), Gold ETFs, and Gold Mutual Funds.

 Unit Linked Insurance Plan (ULIP)